ublk-org/ublksrv/README.rst

 The library functions (all code in lib/ directory and include/ublksrv.h) are covered by dual licensed LGPL and MIT, see COPYING.LGPL and LICENSE.

-qcow2 and nbd target code is covered by GPL-2.0, see COPYING.

 All other source code are covered by dual licensed GPL and MIT, see COPYING and LICENSE.